johnnynienstedt/4S_Pitching/README.md

 # Shape+
 The physical characteristics of a pitch.
 Velocity, movement, and approach angles.

 The effects of pitch shape are felt most heavily when the batter swings.
 Pitches with better shape will induce swings and misses, foul balls, and poor contact at a higher rate.
-This model uses the above predictors to model the likelihood of the following eight possible results of a swing:
+An XGBoost model uses the above predictors to model the likelihood of the following eight possible results of a swing:
  - swing and miss
  - foul ball
  - ball in play